Buying Land on St. John: What to Check Before You Make an Offer

 What Are the Zoning and Setback Rules for St. John Land?

-If you are buying with rental income in mind, zoning designation deserves close attention.
-Under USVI zoning regulations (Title 29, Virgin Islands Code — DPNR Zoning), R-1 is low-density residential and restricts use to single-family owner-occupied dwellings — short-term vacation rental use is not explicitly permitted under R-1.
-R-2 is medium-density residential and permits a broader range of residential uses including multi-family and, in practice, short-term rentals.
-Even in R-2, operators are still required to obtain a business licence and trade name registration.
-Do not assume rental use is permitted because it is common in the area — verify the zoning designation before the offer is made, and if the plot is listed as R-1, treat rental income as uncertain until you have confirmed otherwise with a local attorney.
+If you are buying with rental income in mind, zoning designation requires separate attention.
+R-1 is low-density residential — short-term vacation rental use is not explicitly permitted.
+R-2 is medium-density residential and permits a broader range of uses including, in practice, short-term rentals, though operators are still required to obtain a business licence and trade name registration.
+Do not assume rental use is permitted because it is common in the area — verify the zoning designation before the offer, and if the plot is listed as R-1, treat rental income as uncertain until confirmed with a local attorney.

 What Else Should You Verify Before Making an Offer?